 MemberClicks’ guide to membership directories highlights these additional benefits of offering a membership directory:

-- Bolster your online engagement.
+• Bolster your online engagement.
 A directory is a great resource for professionals in your field.
-By having it on your website, it will attract people to your site and boost your website traffic.
+Having one on your website will attract people to your site and boost your website traffic.

 Make sure your directory lists basic information for each member, such as their name, job title, business address, photo, email address, and phone number.
 Promote your directory using your social media pages, email newsletters, and other industry publications.